TanStack/table/docs/api/row-selection.md

 enableSubRowSelection?: boolean | ((row: Row<TGenerics>) => boolean)
 ```

-Enables/disables automatic sub-row selection when a parent row is selected, or a funtion that enables/disables automatic sub-row selection for each row.
+Enables/disables automatic sub-row selection when a parent row is selected, or a function that enables/disables automatic sub-row selection for each row.

 (Use in combination with expanding or grouping features)